-Registered Medical Herbalist, Iridologist and Acupuncturist and son of Ms Ifanca Hélène James.
-He grew up in the environment of the Herbal Clinic and qualified following a four year course at Middlesex University, with an Honours Degree, as a practitioner of Herbal Medicine in 2002.
+Registered Medical Herbalist, Iridologist and Acupuncturist and son of Ms Ifanca Hélène James, a well know natural practitioner.
+I grew up in the environment of the Herbal Clinic and qualified following a four year course in 2002 at Middlesex University, with an Honours Degree in Herbal Medicine.

-Between 2003 and 2007 he was a tutor for the International Register of Consultant Herbalists and Homeopaths (IRCH) teaching non-invasive methods of clinical physical examination.
-He became a director for the school and module leader for Herbal Materia Medica.
-In 2004 he was awarded a Diploma in Botano-Therapy by the IRCH.
+Between 2003 and 2007 I tutored for the International Register of Consultant Herbalists and Homeopaths (IRCH) focusing on non-invasive methods of clinical physical examination.
+I then became a director for the school and module leader for Herbal Materia Medica.
+In 2004 I was awarded a Diploma in Botano-Therapy by the IRCH.

-In 2005, on completion of an iridology course with the Independent School of Iridology, (no longer a school) he qualified as an Iridologist and member of the Guild of Naturopathic Iridologists International.
+In 2005, on completion of an iridology course with the Independent School of Iridology, (no longer a school) I qualified as an Iridologist and member of the Guild of Naturopathic Iridologists International.

-From 2010 to 2011, Mr James studied Traditional Chinese Medicine, including Acupuncture, at Body Harmonics, Cheltenham.
-He qualified in June of 2011 with a distinction and has become a member of the Acupuncture-Acutherapy Council.
+From 2010 to 2011, I further studied Traditional Chinese Medicine, including Acupuncture, at Body Harmonics, Cheltenham.
+I qualified, with distinction, and have become a member of the Acupuncture-Acutherapy Council.

-He is also a naturopath and a member of the General Naturopathic Council: a professional body aiming to support and regulate naturopathic practitioners.
+I am also a naturopath, which involves finding non-drug or surgical ways to regain health and a member of the General Naturopathic Council: a professional body aiming to support and regulate naturopathic practitioners.

 I started working in the Herbal Clinic in 2000, first part-time which fitted in with my 4 children, then within a couple of years, full-time.
 Tending the phone, making medicines, researching and dealing with individual needs, ensures no two days are the same!